vk467/react-app/README.md

 ## React Hooks

-1. useState()  --> accepts any input as a param; returns a list of variable and setter function for that variable.
+1. **useState()**  --> accepts any input as a param; returns a list of variable and setter function for that variable.

-2. useEffect(callback fn, dependency array)  --> It is called everytime after a component is rendered for first time or re-rendered based on second param(Optional). \
+2. **useEffect(callback fn, dependency array)**  --> callback fn is called everytime after a component is rendered for first time or re-rendered based on second param(Optional). \
 * If we don't pass second param, it is called everytime after a component re-renders.
 * If we pass [] as second param, it will be called only one time.
 * If we pass any state as list in second param, it will be called everytime when state changes.

+* callback fn can have return function which will be called when the component unmounts (similar to componentWillUnmount)

 *Note:* A component re-renders when state of variable or params changes.

+**Important case:** \
+useEffect(async () => { \
+  const users = await fetchUsers(); \
+  setUsers(users); \

+  return () => { \
+    // this never gets called, hello memory leaks... \
+  }; \
+}, []); \

+This WORKS, but you should avoid it.
+Why?
+Because React’s useEffect hook expects a cleanup function returned from it which is called when the component unmounts.
+Using an async function here will cause a bug as the cleanup function will never get called. \

+So what do we do? \
+*Solution* : Simply put, we should use an async function inside the useEffect hook.
+There are two patterns you could use, an immediately-invoked function expression (preferred approach), or a named function that you invoke. \

 ## Routing